 2) There’s also a second Belga Queen location in Ghent.

-3) This is a restaurant for those who like the finer things in life.
+3) This restaurant is for those who like the finer things in life.
 So only come here if you’re looking for a decadent dining experience.
 Starters run from €15-28 and mains from €22-48.

-4) Figure out where stay while you’re in Brussels.
+4) Figure out where to stay while you’re in Brussels.